MHindermann/mas/text/draft.md

 5. Assess the quality of the output based on the gold standard.

 The focus of this project lies primarily on practical implementation of the prototype although care is taken to spell out design decisions in as much detail as is needed.
-All code written and data generated during the process of implementing the prototype is available at [https://github.com/MHindermann/mas](https://github.com/MHindermann/mas):
+All code written and data generated during the process of implementing the prototype is available at [https://github.com/MHindermann/mas](https://github.com/MHindermann/mas) and comes in three categories:

 - Text and images available at [`/text/`](https://github.com/MHindermann/mas/tree/main/text)
 - Codebase and data available at [`/files/`](https://github.com/MHindermann/mas/tree/main/files)